Iran to Trump: oil will cost $100 per barrel, and it is your fault

 Iran has threatened to block oil exports through a key Gulf waterway in retaliation against any hostile U.S. action.

-Kazempour said: “We are neighbors and will remain so, we know we can and we must live together.
+Kazempour said: “We are neighbours and will remain so, we know we can and we must live together.
 No one wants you (Trump) to protect anybody...
 You are fighting with everybody, Sir, since you came to office”.

-Reporting by Alex Lawler; Writing by Dmitry Zhdannikov; Editing by Jan Harvey
+(Reporting by Alex Lawler; Writing by Dmitry Zhdannikov; Editing by Jan Harvey)